Vivekroy286/demochat/README.md

 To start the development server, run the command: python manage.py runserver

-For testing on multiple devices in the same LAN, go to the directory where you have installed ngrok.
-Run the command: ngrok.exe http 8000 This will make our localhost public and provide two public URLs.
-However, make sure to always use the one that starts with https: and not http: as we will be accessing media devices.

 On local device, go to http://127.0.0.1:8000/ On other devices, go to the URL from ngrok that starts with https:.